tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 // Output: I ordered a flat white today.
 {% endhighlight swift %}

-Method 3: Forced unwrapping (!)
+<p>Method 3: Forced unwrapping (!)</p>
-Forced unwrapping is the riskiest way to unwrap an optional; use it only when you are 100% sure the optional returns a value.
-The ! operator forcefully unwraps the optional value, assuming that it contains a value.
-If the optional is nil, a runtime error will occur, causing the app to crash.
+<p>Forced unwrapping is the riskiest way to unwrap an optional; used only when there is 100% certainty that the optional returns a value.
+The ! operator forcefully unwraps the optional value.
+And what if the optional is nil?
+Then be prepared for a runtime error a.k.a app crashes.</p>

 {% highlight swift %}
-let coffee: String? = "Cappuccino" let unwrappedCoffee = coffee! // Using ! for forced unwrapping print("Forced Unwrapping: \(unwrappedCoffee)") // Output: "Forced Unwrapping: Cappuccino"
+let coffee: String? = "Cappuccino" let unwrappedCoffee = coffee! // Using ! for forced unwrapping print("Forced Unwrapping: \(unwrappedCoffee)")
+// Output: "Forced Unwrapping: Cappuccino"
 {% endhighlight swift %}

-Method 4: Nil coalescing operator (??)
+<p>Method 4: Nil coalescing operator (??)</p>
-A fancy name for something denoted by two question marks.
-The nil coalescing operator is a handy way to unwrap an optional.
-We can use it to get a value out of the optional no matter what.
-An example of how it can be used:
+<p>A bewildering name for something denoted by two question marks.
+The nil coalescing operator is however, a handy way of unwrapping an optional.
+It is used to get a value out of the optional no matter what, without which, a default value will be given.</p>

 {% highlight swift %}
 let coffee: String? = nil
-let defaultCoffee = "Espresso" let unwrappedCoffee = coffee ?? defaultCoffee print("Nil Coalescing: \(unwrappedCoffee)") // Output: "Nil Coalescing: Espresso"
+let defaultCoffee = "Espresso" let unwrappedCoffee = coffee ?? defaultCoffee print("Nil Coalescing: \(unwrappedCoffee)")
+// Output: "Nil Coalescing: Espresso"
 {% endhighlight swift %}

+What I don't get is - why of all words, 'coalescing'?
+In English, 'coalescing' means to merge.
+Does it imply that we are merging a 'nil' with a provided default value?
+Food for thought.

 <p><b>7.
 Countable Ranges</b></p>
 Countable Ranges represent a sequence of <b>countable integers</b>.
 There are two types of countable ranges - open and half-open.
-One thing to remember is that ranges must always be increasing.
+One thing to take note is that ranges must always be increasing.

 {% highlight swift %}
 // Countable closed range